We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - A hat (with a velcro/plastic enclosure at the back)

 - Quarter-inch wide elastic string

 Video follow along:

-Step 1) Mark the centre of your tennis ball from both ends (such as marking the centre of the north and south pole on the globe) using your sharpie.
+Step 1) Mark the center of your tennis ball from both ends (such as marking the center of the north and south pole on the globe) using your sharpie.

 Step 2) Now make two small holes with a pair of scissors where you have already marked the tennis ball in step 1.

 Step 3) Cut your elastic string (to about one and a half of your arm length) so you give yourself enough string to tie both ends.